ddadaal/ddadaal.me/contents/20191012-a-react-form-comp-pref-optimization-with-profiler/en.md

 The first chart (ranked chart) showed the time to re-render for each component that had re-rendered on this commit.
 The second chart (flamegraph chart) shoed the re-rendered components **hierarchically**: that is, the time to render the component itself, and each of its children.

 As you could see, a **Dropdown** component took a significant time to re-render.
-In fact, all the graphes on all the last 10 commits had lead me to the same component.
+In fact, all the graphes on all the last 10 commits had led me to the same component.
 By following the hierarchy provided by the flamegraph, it didn't take long to locate the component, which was the dropdown **on the right side** of the first field with slow responsiveness, and implemented as follows:

 ![The dropdown](dropdown.png)